 I love using picks on my Christmas trees.
 They fill in gaps and add a different sort of texture that can’t be accomplished with most run-of-the-mill ornaments.
 The picks I used on this tree are more whimsical, but there are tons of floral and greenery picks available.
 Last year I used berries and flocked branches on my flocked tree with red and silver ornaments.

 I used around 12 different styles of picks on this tree.
 Since most craft stores put out all their Christmas inventory and don’t restock, I typically over buy.
 I leave the tags on while I’m putting the tree together.
 I remove the tags of the picks I keep on the tree.
 If there are picks I don’t end up using, I return them.
-This rule also applies to ornaments.
+This rule also applies to ornaments, pom poms, pine cones, or whatever else you may be using to decorate your tree.

 Adding Picks to the Tree